Campus Area Farms

 Yellow cucumbers in hightunnel

-Weed Science Teaching Garden
+Weed Science Teaching & Research Garden

 Cornell’s Weed Science Teaching Garden features more than 100 of the Northeast’s most tenacious, and often frustrating plants know to farmers and gardeners, some reducing yields or spreading crop diseases.
 But sometimes weeds can also help restore depleted soil.
 While some are poisonous to humans or animals, others are not only safe to eat, but tasty and nutritious.
 The weed garden serves Cornell’s students from several majors, scientists, and agricultural professionals alike.
 It is open to the public.
-Researcher: Antonio DiTommaso

 Small Grains Breeding & Genetics Program

 The Small Grains Breeding & Genetics Research Program identifies superior genetic information in small grains such as oats, wheat, rye and barley.
 It aims to improve yield, nutritional quality, disease resistance, and other characteristics that increase the crop value and production efficiency.
-Researcher: Mark Sorrells

 Curcubit Breeding Project

 The cucurbit breeding project produces cucumber, melon and squash varieties, as well as peppers for disease resistance, superior flavor and adaptation to the Northeaster US.
 This project is working with the Northern Organic Vegetable Improvement Collaborative, which aims to develop and deliver improved vegetables varieties selected for superior performance in organic growing systems.
-Researcher: Michael Mazourek

 Potato Breeding Project